boblsturm/aimusicstudies2024/index.md

 - Qianyi Sun and Claire Arthur:	An Interdisciplinary Approach to Evaluating Generative Music Systems with Musicologically-Informed Quantitative Metrics
 - Landon Morrison and Andrew McPherson:	Critical (Post-)Humanist Perspectives on “Disentangled” Representations in AI Music
 - Elin Kanhov, Luca Casini, Bob L. T. Sturm:	An Ethnography of the Boomyverse
-- Paula Harper, Leaks, Scams, Shams: AI and Musical Misinformation
+- Paula Harper: Leaks, Scams, Shams: AI and Musical Misinformation

 ## Conference registration
 We have reached maximum capacity, so registration is now closed.